andriesvdw1/andriesvdw1/README.md

 Some experience with ESP32 and Arduino programming and wiring of module boards.
 Creating graphics for the ST7735 1.8" Color TFT Display using the Adafruit GFX library.

 Previously I worked as a security system builder and installer.
 During that role I learned about combining electronics to create a solution for intruder detection on plots, farms and residential areas.
+The system used infrared beams that needed to be aligned properly to detect motion.

 <!--
 **andriesvdw1/andriesvdw1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.